 Potential agents or distributors will ask how you want to position your brand and approach the market.
 The better your plan, and the better your support, the more they will do for you.
 So you need to define your strategy in advance.
 And if you don't have an export department yet, we can take this role upon us for you.

 If you sell fast moving consumer goods or basic products

-We help you optimise your presentation, we arrange the meetings with the right people and accompany you to overcome cultural differences.
+We help you optimise your product presentation, we arrange the meetings with the right people and accompany you to overcome cultural differences.
 You only have one chance of presenting yourself.